Pekgame/zoom-reconnecting-prank/README.md

 3. Open Zoom and Enter the Meeting & Open it with Full Windowed Mode

 ## 🏃 RUN
-1. You need to make sure that you zoom window and terminal window is near each other
+1. You need to make sure that your zoom window and terminal window is near each other

 ![Alt Tab Pics](https://i.imgur.com/PQeazgd.png)